zero3smart/steemit/app/help/en/faq.md

 @cheetah is a bot developed by @anyx that scours Steemit for copy/pasted content.
 Cheetah will not downvote copied content, but it alerts other users to look into it further.

-Abusive accounts (serial plagiarists or identity thieves, for example) will go on Cheetahs blacklist.
+Abusive accounts (serial plagiarists or identity thieves, for example) will go on Cheetah’s blacklist.
 These users will get downvoted by @cheetah accounts when they post.

 More information on the @cheetah bot can be found in this post: https://steemit.com/steemitabuse/@cheetah/cheetah-bot-explained